MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 1. Open the sign-up and sign-in user flow [you created](#create-user-flows).

-1. Go to the Azure AD B2C tenant in the [Azure portal](https://portal.azure.com).
+1. Go to the Microsoft Entra B2C tenant in the [Azure portal](https://portal.azure.com).

 1. Select **Run user flow**.